blockchainvn/hyperledger-fabric-k8s/README.md

 ```

-> Alternative way to run at your local machine is using fnssh.sh script
+> Alternative way to run at your local machine is using sshfn.sh script
-> fnssh.sh using sshpass to automate script at local
+> sshfn.sh using sshpass to automate script at local

 **you can use sshpass alone**
 ```sh